 In a study done by The Chronicle of Higher Education, the three main hiring roles of executives, managers, and human resources staff, rank college GPA as more important than college reputation.
 Also found in this study, college GPA weighs higher than college reputation in business, healthcare, manufacturing, government and non-profit work, service and retail, and science and technology industries.
 Company size does not matter either; GPA still beats out reputation.

 It’s not all about your grades either

-If you are worried about maintaining a high GPA, try not to stress out just yet.
-Be sure to get involved as an undergraduate student in some sort of student organization or leadership activity.
-While you will not necessarily receive grades or credit for these extracurricular activities, they will still help you gain experience with organizational skills and communication.
-After graduation, you can talk to employers about the knowledge you gained from these activities, and use them to your advantage.
+Try not to stress out just yet when it comes to maintaining a high GPA.
+Instead, involve yourself in a student organization or leadership activity.
+You will not necessarily receive grades or credit for these extracurricular activities.
+But, they will still help you gain experience with organizational skills and communication.
+After graduation, you can talk to employers about the knowledge you gained from these activities.
+Use them to your advantage.

-While it takes a lot to get into a nationally known college or university, you need to work hard in your classes wherever you attend.
-GPA outranks college reputation, because employers want to ensure that the people that they are hiring have the rights skills to do the job.
-At the end of the day, it is important to remember that what matters most is how you do in school–so pick the college that’s right for you!
+It takes a lot to get into a nationally known college or university.
+But, you need to work hard in your classes wherever you attend.
+GPA outranks college reputation.
+Employers want to ensure that the people that they are hiring have the rights skills to do the job.
+At the end of the day, it is important to remember that what matters most is how you do in school.
+So, pick the college that’s right for you!